maleckicoa/dist_alx/README.md

 The package is a

 ## Files <a name="Files"></a>
-Zipped file dist_alx contains three files:
+Zipped file "dist_alx" contains three files:

 -setup.py

 -setup.cfg

--sub-folder dist_alx (which contains 4 python scripts)
+-sub-folder "dist_alx" (which contains an init.py file and 3 other python scripts)

 ## Licensing <a name="Licensing"></a>